Star Wars original trilogy: Background

 In 1971, Lucas wanted to film an adaptation of the Flash Gordon serial, but could not obtain the rights.
 He began developing his own story inspired by the work of Edgar Rice Burroughs.
 Immediately after directing American Graffiti (1973), Lucas wrote a two-page synopsis for his space opera, titled Journal of the Whills.
 After United Artists, Universal Studios and Disney rejected the film, 20th Century Fox decided to invest in it.
 Lucas felt his original story was too difficult to understand, so on April 17, 1973, he began writing a 13-page script titled The Star Wars, sharing strong similarities with Akira Kurosawa's The Hidden Fortress (1958).
 By May 1974, he had expanded the script into the first draft of a screenplay, adding elements such as the Sith and the Death Star, but found that the script had grown too long for a single film.
 Subsequent drafts evolved into the script of the original film.

 Lucas negotiated to retain the sequel rights.
 Tom Pollock, then Lucas's lawyer, writes: "We came to an agreement that George would retain the sequel rights.
 Not all the [merchandising rights] that came later, mind you; just the sequel rights.
 And Fox would get a first opportunity and last refusal right to make the movie."
 Lucas was offered $50,000 to write, another $50,000 to produce, and $50,000 to direct the film; his directing compensation was later increased to $100,000.
 He also negotiated the sequel rights and ownership of 40% of the merchandising profits.
 American Graffiti cast member Harrison Ford had given up on acting to try to become a carpenter, until Lucas hired him to play Han Solo.

+During the development of the trilogy after the initial conception of the first film, Lucas took inspiration from Marvel Comics and the characters from the Marvel Universe who were popular in the 1970s to come up with many plot points and ideas for various designs.